PetarMc1/Minecraft-Items-API/README.md

 You can access the API documentation by navigating to a specific URL in your web  browser.

-1. Open your web browser and type http://localhost:PORT/api-docs in the address bar, replacing PORT with the port number your API is running on.
+1. Open your web browser and type http://localhost:PORT/api-docs in the address bar, replacing PORT with the port number the API is running on.

 ### 6. Using the api.